Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 James Blake Synth Sounds

-James Blake is a British musician, whose distinct style incorporates Electronica, R&B, Soul and Dubstep, whilst combining acoustic and electronic elements to accompany his soulful voice.
-He has released three albums and collaborated with Beyoncé, Bon Iver, Kendrick Lamar, Frank Ocean and Jay-Z. His sound palette relies on intimate pianos, glitchy vocals and thick synthesizers, mostly from his Dave Smith Instruments Prophet 08.
+James Blake is a British musician whose distinct style incorporates electronica, R&B, soul, and dubstep, while combining acoustic and electronic elements to accompany his soulful vocals.
+He has released three albums to date and collaborated with Beyoncé, Bon Iver, Kendrick Lamar, Frank Ocean and Jay-Z. His sound palette relies on intimate pianos, glitchy vocals, and thick synthesizers, mostly from his Dave Smith Instruments Prophet ’08.

-Blake has used the Prophet 08 as the main synth for his entire career, and its recognizable sound appears on all of his albums too.
+Blake has used the Prophet ’08 as his main synth for his entire career, and its recognizable sound appears on all of his albums.
 In this tutorial, I’ll dive into songs from each of his albums, deconstruct the synth patches and put them back together in the software synth Arturia Prophet V, a software emulation of an older Prophet synth.
 I’ll also look at some of James Blake’s go-to music production techniques.

 james blake frank ocean godspeed cover live tw 1